maksii/UTOPIA-Upload-Assistant/README.md

 * Integration with PyInstaller for building a frozen executable
 * Removed all Docker-related configurations from the project(not in roadmap right now. will be restored only after full project stabilization and testing)
 * Removed Discord-related code from the project.(not in roadmap right now. will be restored only after full project stabilization and testing)
-* naming rules refactored and moved to json configutation
+* naming rules refactored and moved to json configuration

 If you are looking for the latest supported version of the original L4G's Upload Assistant, please use [Audionut/Upload-Assistant](https://github.com/Audionut/Upload-Assistant).